prahladyeri/siterank-stats/md/computers.md

 - [edx.org](https://courses.edx.org/) - Yet another MOOC.
 They used to offer free certificates until few years ago but no longer now.
 [Rank: 891, Tags: it courses]
 - [Free Code Camp](https://www.freecodecamp.org/) - Fun and gamified way of learning web development.
 You can even try this if you already are a programmer and just want to exercise your coding muscles.
 [Rank: 1353, Tags: it courses]
 - [Stanford Online](http://online.stanford.edu/) - Another great university that provisions learning content through the online channel.
 Again, no certificates, but still great course content.
 [Rank: 1431, Tags: it courses]
-- [SoloLearn](https://www.sololearn.com) - My personal favorite!
-They have a mind blowing quiz/gamified way of teaching programming and what's more, they provide free online/PDF certificates on successful completion too!
-[Rank: 9411, Tags: it courses]
 - [Saylor Academy](https://learn.saylor.org) - Non profit Australian Academy offering various CS courses.
 Highly recommended!
 [Rank: 29629, Tags: it courses]
 - [Open2Study](https://www.open2study.com) - Launched in April 2013 by a [collaboration of several Australian universities](http://www.thegoodmooc.com/2013/06/a-review-of-open2study.html).
 The number of programming specific courses is currently small, but should grow in future considering that they are more leaning towards career-oriented than core academic courses.
 [Rank: 821626, Tags: it courses]